martellato/DockerMLEnv/README.md

-#TODO
-W: The resulting image from this build will be around >10GiB and still downloads a lot of the packages.
+W: The resulting image from this build will be >20GiB.
-W: No Nvidia support for Windows host

-v0.2:
--replaces python 3.6.5 with pypy 7.3.3 (3.6.12)
--adds pyspark
+arch-latest:
+    Replaces Ubuntu with Archlinux base
+    Depricates pip
+    Use pacman -U <i>link</i> from https://archive.archlinux.org/ to downgrade